Bloomington, Minnesota: Education

-ISD 271 has served the K–12 educational needs of the city since the 1960s, with an operating fund revenue of $148.1 million in 2020.
-Fifteen public schools in Bloomington are operated by the district, governed by a seven-member elected school board, which appointed Superintendent Eric Melbye in 2021.
+ISD 271 has served the pre-kindergarten to grade 12 educational needs of the city since the 1960s, with an operating fund revenue of $148.1 million in 2020.
+Fifteen public schools in Bloomington are operated by the district as well as a K-12 online school, governed by a seven-member elected school board, which appointed Superintendent Eric Melbye in 2021.
 The previous superintendent, Les Fujitake, served from 2006 until 2020.
 The city's first public charter school, Seven Hills Preparatory Academy, opened in 2006.
 As many families remain in or continue to move into the city, there has been support for levy increases.
 In 1999, the then-largest school bond issue in Minnesota history was approved, funding a $107 million school expansion and renovation project.

 The district's two high schools are John F. Kennedy High School in the east and Thomas Jefferson High School in the west.
+New Code Academy is an online high school for students in any area.
 The determining boundary for high school attendance runs near the center of Bloomington on France and Xerxes Avenues, though both schools have open enrollment.

 Bloomington's third high school, Abraham Lincoln High School (originally Bloomington High School), closed in 1982 and was sold to the Control Data Corporation in the mid-1980s.
-Bloomington Stadium, next to the former high school, is still used by both Kennedy High School and Jefferson High School for football, lacrosse, and soccer games.
+Bloomington Stadium, next to the former high school, was used by both Kennedy High School and Jefferson High School for football, lacrosse, and soccer games until 2025.
+In 2025, both schools constructed their own stadiums, and have fully phased out Bloomington Stadium due to the significant repairs needed, and similar long-term costs.

 Mindquest, the nation's first online public high school, operated between 1995 and 2003 through the Bloomington Public Schools.